fluttercommunity/flutter_downloader/README.md

 ````
 final taskId = await FlutterDownloader.enqueue(
-  url: `your download link`,
+  url: 'your download link',
-  savedDir: `the path of directory where you want to save downloaded files`,
+  savedDir: 'the path of directory where you want to save downloaded files',
   showNotification: true // show download progress in status bar (for Android)
 );
 ````